VAMDC/NodeSoftware/doc/source/limitations.rst

 Known limitations
 ==================

-In general, the NodeSoftware tries to be forging with faulty input data from the nodes' databases and will do its best to return a valid and complete XML document.
+In general, the NodeSoftware tries to be forgiving with faulty input data from the nodes' databases and will do its best to return a valid and complete XML document.
 However it relies on the content of the connected dabase and the connection to the schema via the models and dictionaries.
 Errors in these